sandravgabriel/list-randomizer/README.md

 *   **Testing:** Includes some examples for Unit and (optional) UI tests. (more to come)
 *   **Clean Code Principles:** Focus on readability and maintainability.

-## 📱Adaptive UI
+## 📱 Adaptive UI

 List Randomizer utilizes Material 3 Adaptive components to create user interfaces that respond to different screen sizes and orientations, focusing on a common list-detail pattern.

-*   **`NavigableListDetailPaneScaffold`:** The core of the adaptive layout is the `NavigableListDetailPaneScaffold`.
+The core of the adaptive layout is the `NavigableListDetailPaneScaffold`.
 This component from the Material 3 Adaptive library automatically adjusts the layout based on available screen width.
     *   On **smaller screens** (like most phones in portrait mode), it typically displays a single pane (e.g., the list of items).
 Selecting an item navigates to its detail view, replacing the list.
     *   On **larger screens** (like tablets, foldables, or phones in landscape mode), it can display two panes side-by-side: the list pane and the detail pane.
 Selecting an item in the list updates the content of the detail pane.
 *   **State-Driven Navigation:** The content of the detail pane is controlled by a custom `DetailPaneState` (which includes `ViewItem`, `EditItem`, and `Hidden` states), managed by the `rememberListDetailPaneScaffoldNavigator`.
 This allows for clear and testable navigation logic within the detail view.
 *   **Compose-Powered:** Screen configurations and pane management are handled declaratively in Jetpack Compose, allowing ViewModels to remain largely unaware of specific display sizes.

 ## 🏛️  Architecture

 This application follows the **MVVM (Model-View-ViewModel)** architectural pattern: